masoudsoleymani/budget-tracker/README.md

 # Speechly Budget Tracker

-This project is a Expense Budget Tracker that has voice capabilities using Speechly.
+This project is a Expense Budget Tracker that has voice capabilities powered by Speechly.

 ## Features
 - Voice interaction;